 |INFS 519||Program Design and Data Structures||3|

 Students must also possess the equivalent knowledge of CS 555 Computer Communications and Networking and CS 571 Operating Systems, or the prerequisite courses required for the selected electives.
-Students not enrolled in a graduate degree program at Mason should apply for the certificate program through the Office of Graduate Admission.
+Students not enrolled in a graduate degree program at Mason should apply for the certificate program through Graduate Admission.
 Students already enrolled in a Mason graduate degree program should apply to the department for admission into the certificate program.
 Admission into the certificate program does not guarantee acceptance into any MS program.

 Total credits: 12